 EBH majors must complete 36 credits in Core Requirements.
 These include courses in Biology (BIO), Chemistry (CHE), Mathematics (MAT), Anthropology (ANP / ANT) and Human Evolutionary Biology (EBH).
 Students must also complete a minimum of 24 credits in Subfield Courses: Human Evolution and Morphology, Human Genetics and Genomics, and Evolutionary Basis of Behavior.
 Subfield Courses may be substituted by a maximum of 7 credits from Related Courses in Anthropology, Biology, and Geology.
 Course listings for the upcoming semester can be found on the University Registrar web page.
 A summarizing list of course descriptions can be found here.

-For the Fall 2016 Course Schedule, click here.
+For the Spring 2018 Course Schedule, click here.

 EBH Honors Program

 The EBH honors program is designed for students preparing to continue on in health-related professional schools or graduate programs for Master’s and Doctoral degrees.
 EBH majors must enroll in the honors program several weeks prior to the beginning of the student’s senior year at the latest and are strongly encouraged to enroll during the student’s junior year.
 Students must have a strong academic record to qualify (minimum 3.0 overall GPA, and minimum 3.5 GPA in EBH courses).
 Additional details about the EBH honors program requirements can be found in the Undergraduate Bulletin.